Veeraragha/Chatbot-for-coal-mine-industry/README.md

    - To accommodate a diverse workforce, the chatbot may offer multilingual support to cater to the language preferences of different users.
 13. User Feedback and Improvement:
    - The chatbot can collect user feedback to continuously improve its responses and knowledge base, ensuring it remains a valuable resource for the coal mining industry.

-A chatbot designed for the coal mining industry not only serves as a valuable source of information and support but can also contribute to enhancing safety, productivity, and sustainability within the mining sector.
-It leverages AI and natural language processing to provide timely and accurate responses to user queries and concerns.